kylie-ng/giselle-ece297/README.md

 ---

+## Development Overview
-Development Overview, GISelle was developed across four major milestones, each introducing new algorithms, optimization techniques, and usability improvements.
+- GISelle was developed across four major milestones, each introducing new algorithms, optimization techniques, and usability improvements.
 Below is a breakdown of these phases, with live demos and visual snapshots.
 ---

 ## Milestone 1: Data Integration & Basic Rendering